 Dust off one of your presentations

 How many people saw that webinar you recorded last quarter?
 Most webinars draw less than 100 viewers.
 There are a lot more people out there who won’t watch a webinar, but who are qualified prospects.
-Let us reach them for you.
-I invite you to upload your webinar or presentation to Cascade Content.
-CascadeContent.com will turn it into a Slideshare presentation, blog posts, a report, an eBook – you choose the package.
+I invite you to dust off your webinar or presentation and turn it into a Slideshare presentation, blog posts, a report, an eBook – you choose the package.

-Most importantly, they will also create the content landing pages and social media posts that generate sales and leads.
+Most importantly, create the content landing pages and social media posts that generate sales and leads.
 After all, this content is only valuable if it grows your business.

 Every so often, your CEO is asked to speak about some aspect of the market.
 Every now and then, your tech guru is asked to talk about how brilliant your technology is.
 And how many times is your sales team pitching to audiences about your fantastic offering?
 Each of these moments is an opportunity for a cascade of content for your marketing efforts.

 Here’s how you can tell if your content is a good match for the cascade:

 - Do you have recorded audio or video of the presentation?
 Slides are rarely enough to convey the understanding needed for someone to do a good job creating content.
 The quality of your audio need only only be good enough to generate a transcript.

 - Do you have presentation slides?
 Video and recorded webinars don’t provide the resolution needed for visuals.

 - Is your presentation just slides full of bullets?
 These kinds of presentations don’t typically make for good visual content such as infographs, eBooks and reports.